MIT LNS

 Home Page

-Using MIT's 1938 cyclotron as a 0-2 Tesla magnet, our group characterizes gas mixtures for use in the design of drift and other gas detectors in different magnetic and electric fields.
-This page was started by Yoshi Uchida and later was maintained by Blake Stacey.
-Special mixtures can be studied on request.
-We are happy to provide these data.
-Please reference us with the proper date.
+Using MIT's 1938 cyclotron as a 0-2 Tesla magnet, our group characterizes gas mixtures for the design of drift and other gas detectors in different magnetic and electric fields.

 News: